 If the matter is resolved at this first stage, the senior staff member will send an email to the Practice Manager detailing the nature of the complaint and how it has been resolved.
 Details of complaints are recorded to allow analysis of themes or trends.

-If the complaint is received in writing it will be acknowledged within two working days.
+If the complaint is received in writing it will be acknowledged within three working days.
 A standard letter will be sent to you explaining that a full investigation will take place within 10 working days.
 If the complaint cannot be dealt with within 10 working days you will be advised of an estimated date of response.